Tallow: Uses

 Tallow is used mainly in producing soap and animal feed.

 Food

 A significant use of tallow is for the production of shortening.
 It is also one of the main ingredients of the Native American food pemmican.
 With a smoke point of 480 F, tallow is traditionally used in deep frying and was preferred for this use until the rise in popularity of plant oils for frying.
 Before switching to vegetable oil with beef flavoring in 1990, McDonald's cooked its French fries in a mixture of 93% beef tallow and 7% cottonseed oil.
 According to a 1985 article in The New York Times, tallow was also used for frying at Burger King, Wendy's, Hardee's, Arby's, Dairy Queen, Popeyes, and Bob's Big Boy.

+In the 2020s, influencers and Robert F. Kennedy Jr.—leader of the Make America Healthy Again (MAHA) movement—began to make unscientific claims about the negative health effects of seed oils and presumed health benefits of tallow over these oils.
+Kennedy has called upon Americans to "Make Frying Oil Tallow Again".

 Greaves

 Greaves (also graves) are similar to cracklings but not identical.
 They are the fibrous matter remaining from rendering of fat tissue, without the skin.
 They are used in some dishes, and they are also pressed into cakes and used for animal feed, especially for dogs and pigs, or as fish bait.
 In the past, the practice has been both favoured and shunned in dog food.